Carlmont High School: Staff conduct investigation

-In 2018, the Sequoia Union High School District discussed in a closed meeting the possibility of firing former Vice Principal Jennifer Cho of Carlmont High School for inappropriate relationships with male students.
-The investigation of Cho's actions emerged from a Change.org petition launched by a former student, which had gained large traction among students and families of Carlmont High School.
+In 2020, the Sequoia Union High School District discussed in a closed meeting the possibility of firing former Vice Principal Jennifer Cho of Carlmont High School for inappropriate relationships with male students.
+The investigation of Cho's actions emerged from a Change.org petition, "Hold Jennifer Cho accountable for her actions", launched by a former student, which had gained large traction among students and families of Carlmont High School.
 During the investigation, Cho was placed on administrative leave.
 In late May, Cho was removed from her position as Vice Principal of Carlmont High School and relocated elsewhere in the district.

 This incident followed Cho's previous investigation in 2017, when a former Carlmont coach reported her to the district and Child protective services after overhearing student athletes talking about inappropriate interactions with Cho in the locker room.

 Transportation

-Carlmont can be accessed by driving and Samtrans routes 60, 61, 62, 260, and 295.
+Carlmont can be accessed by walking, driving, and Samtrans bus routes 60, 61, 62, 260, and 295.
+There are also bicycle lanes next to Carlmont.